TERRORIST GROUPS

 FOREIGN TERRORIST GROUP DESIGNATION

 The US State Department designated Hizballah as a foreign terrorist organization in October 1997.
-More than 60 other countries and organizations, including the EU, the Arab League, and the Gulf Cooperation Council, have also designated Hizballah—either in part or in its entirety—as a terrorist group.
+More than 60 other countries and organizations, including the EU, the Arab League, and the Gulf Cooperation Council, have also designated Hizballah—either in part or in its entirety—as a terrorist organization.

 KEY LEADERS